ahamed-dd/Task-Manager-System/README.md

  ## Task Manager System (Django REST)

-A RESTful API built with Django REST Framework for managing users, tasks, and authentication.
+A RESTful API built with Django REST Framework and React for managing users, tasks, and authentication.
 This project simulates a real-world software company workflow — including Agile sprints, CI/CD, automated testing, and deployment.

+# <a href:"https://task-manager-system-1-7ceq.onrender.com/"> Live Demo </a>

 Table of Contents
 General Info